 Enter your DHL Account No., DHL Site ID and DHL Password as obtained from DHL.

-- Method Title: Allows you to set customized shipping method title (i.e FedEx Standard, Priority Shipping, etc.) for the rule.
+- Method Title: This allows you to set a customized shipping method title (i.e FedEx Standard, Priority Shipping, etc.) for the rule.
 Each rule will be identified by its method title.

 - Area List: This list contains all the Area Names created in the Shipping Area Management.